Is Bill Knapp’s Our Most-Missed Restaurant?

 If it was considered to be a eating hangout for geezers, then why were younger people filling the seats?

-I’LL TELL YOU WHY…because the food was damn good, that’s why (I dug the meat loaf)!
-And aside from that, it was more of a family restaurant instead of a feeding trough for the geriatrics.
-EVERYONE – from womb to tomb – seemed to love BIll Knapp’s.
+I’LL TELL YOU WHY…because the food was good, that’s why (I dug the meat loaf)!
+And aside from that, it was more of a family restaurant instead of a feeding trough for geriatrics.
+EVERYONE – from womb to tomb – seemed to love Bill Knapp’s.

 Clinton "Bill" Knapp founded his restaurant in 1948, opening the very first one in Battle Creek at SW Capital & Columbia.

 There were Bill Knapp’s restaurants in Jackson, Lansing, Ann Arbor, Grand Rapids, Battle Creek and Kalamazoo and outward through Indiana and Ohio.

 What was their recipe for their famous au gratin potatoes?
 And why did the restaurants close if the establishments were so popular?
 To see their au gratin recipe and to read their sad closing story in an article on mlive, you can do so by CLICKING HERE.

 The Bill Knapp's 4 locations in the Lansing area included:

 East Grand River Avenue (1966)

 It has unfortunately been demolished.
 One North Kitchen & Bar now stands in its place.